-Considering a more sustainable wardrobe yet worried it’ll break the bank?
-Here’s a piece of good news: You can cut the impact of your clothes without spending a dime.
+If you’d love to build a more sustainable wardrobe but worry it’ll break the bank, here’s a piece of very good news: You can cut the impact of your clothes without spending a dime.
 No really.
 A sustainable wardrobe is not defined by the products you buy.
-You needn’t replace your clothes with pricey organic cotton and hemp to go “sustainable.”
-In fact, sustainability is as much about how you wear and care for the clothes you have.
-It is a set of easy, everyday practices that help you save money, save the planet, improve your style, and change your life for the better!
+You needn’t replace all your clothes with pricey organic cotton and hemp to go “sustainable.”
+In fact, sustainability is as much about how you wear and care for clothes, especially those you already have.
+Ultimately, sustainable fashion is a set of easy, everyday practices that can help you save money, save the planet, improve your style, and change your life for the better!
 Here, I’ve compiled six simple ways to be an eco-friendly fashion lover that are totally and completely free.

 1. Take a Break From Shopping

-It might sound like deprivation, but many people who go on a brief shopping diet or just cut back on their purchases discover life-changing benefits: It can free up time and money to spend on anything from organizing your wardrobe or house, hanging out with friends or family, or even funding a more fulfilling hobby.
-Shopping less can be one the easiest and cheapest ways to be more sustainable.
+It might sound like deprivation, but many people, including me, who go on a brief shopping diet or just cut back on their purchases discover life-changing benefits: It can free up time and money to spend on anything from organizing your wardrobe or house, hanging out with friends or family, or even funding a more fulfilling hobby.
+Shopping less can be one of the easiest and cheapest ways to be more sustainable.
 By skipping a new pair of jeans, you’ve saved the planet 1,800 gallons of water, the amount each American drinks in THIRTY YEARS!
 By skipping a pair of leather shoes, you are cutting your carbon impact by 10 kgs, the same as NOT burning ten pounds of coal.
+A little bit of restraint goes a long way.

 2. Get More Use Out of Your Clothes

 Don’t sweat it if your closet isn’t full of Fair Trade and organic cotton finds.
-The greenest fashion is fashion you love and want to keep wearing for seasons to come!
+The greenest fashion is fashion already own and want to keep wearing for seasons to come!
 Consumer surveys show that we’re only wearing our clothes a mere 7 times on average before considering them dated… and moving on to the next new thing.
 What’s more, only 20% of what’s in our closets is being worn at all.
-At the rate we’re consuming, the fashion industry’s water usage and carbon impact will increase by another 60% by 2025 if we don’t all slow down.
-Getting more use out of the clothes we already own is sustainable.
-Rather than banishing pieces to the back of the closet, keep them current by imagining new ways to style them.
+Getting more use out of the clothes we already own is an easy and free way to be sustainable.
+Rather than banishing pieces to the back of the closet, keep clothes current by imagining new ways to style them.
 Wear them with a different pair of pants or shoes or accessory for example.
 Or simply take a break and look at the item with fresh eyes in a few weeks or months.
-Try using a smartphone app like Stylebook or I love Cladwell to keep up with up with your clothes and provide styling suggestions.
+I highly recommend using a smartphone app like Stylebook or my personal favorite Cladwell to keep up with what’s in your closet and to help with outfit inspiration.

 3. Donate, Don’t Throw Away Clothes